 Experience is the Best Teacher: Financial Misconduct and White-Collar Crime

-Abstract: This study investigates the determinants of white-collar crime and it’s increased prevalence in the aftermath of the global financial crisis.
-We hypothesize that experiences with financial misconduct affect the perceived costs and returns to individuals’ own future criminal activity.
-Our results show that the experience of losing investments from retail banks prosecuted for financial misconduct increases the subsequent probability of being convicted of a white-collar crime.
-Our findings uncover strong effects at the extensive margin: the increase in white-collar crime is caused almost exclusively by investors who had no prior history of criminal activity.
-These experiences have no effect on other criminal felonies - such as property theft or violent crime.
+This study investigates the determinants of white-collar crime and its increased prevalence in the aftermath of the global financial crisis.
+We link detailed individual police records on criminal activity to administrative data and hypothesize that exposure to financial misconduct affects individuals’ perceptions of their own future criminal activity.
+Our results show that customers of troubled retail banks prosecuted for financial misconduct are subsequently more likely to be convicted of a white-collar crime, relative to customers of other troubled, but non-criminal banks.
+Our research design allows us to investigate various mechanisms for this transmission, and suggests that non-pecuniary factors are of particular importance.
+We also uncover strong effects at the extensive margin: the increase in white-collar crime is caused almost exclusively by investors who had no prior history of criminal activity.